 Everybody loves taking selfies, but if your shots are of the, ahem, intimate variety then it’s a very good idea to ensure they’re not in your photo gallery when you pass the phone to a friend, employer or church minister.

 Don’t buy it on a plan, Jan

-The worst way to buy a cutting-edge smartphone is on a monthly contract: as we discovered with the Moto X 2014, there’s a good chance of massive discounts within a few months of launch.
+The worst way to buy a cutting-edge smartphone is on a monthly contract: there’s a good chance of massive discounts within a few months of launch.
 The combination of SIM-only contracts and a little patience pays dividends.

 Don’t let them see your tracks, Jack

 If you’ve been using your phone to look at things you shouldn’t, such as, er, top-secret Christmas shopping you’ve been doing, you really don’t want anybody else to see the endless pages of red hot wrapping paper and saucy kindling that you’ve been looking at.
 The good news is that clearing your browsing history couldn’t be easier.